Neurogenomics: Modelling psychiatric disorders in neurogenomics research – issues

 One major GWAS study identified 13 new risk loci for schizophrenia.
 Studying the impact of these candidates would ideally demonstrate a schizophrenia phenotype in animal models, which is usually difficult to observe due to its manifestation as a latent personality.
 This approach is able to determine the molecular impact the candidate gene.
 Ideally the candidate genes would have a neurological impact, which in turn would suggest that it plays a role in the neurological disorder.
 For example, in the aforementioned schizophrenia GWAS study, Ripke and colleagues determined that these candidate genes were all involved in calcium signalling.
 Alternatively, one can study these variants in model organisms in the context of affected neurological function.
-It is important to note that the high penetrance variants of these disorders tend to be de novo mutations.
+The high penetrance variants of these disorders tend to be de novo mutations.

 A further complication to studying neurogenomic disorders is the heterogeneous nature of the disorder.
 In many of these disorders, the mutations observed from case to case do not stay consistent.
 In autism, an affected individual may experience a large amount of deleterious mutations in gene X. A different affected individual may not have any significant mutations on gene X but have a large amount of mutations in gene Y. The alternative is to determine if gene X and gene Y impact the same biochemical pathway—one that influences a neurological function.
 A bioinformatics network analysis is one approach to this problem.
 Network analyses methodologies provide a generalized, systems overview of a molecular pathway.

 One final complication to consider is the comorbidity of neurogenomic genes.
 Several disorders, especially at the more severe ends of the spectrum tend to be comorbid with each other.
 For example, more severe cases of ASD tend to be associated with intellectual disability (ID).
 This raises the question of whether or not there are true, unique ASD genes and unique ID genes or if there are just genes just associated with neurological function that can be mutated into an abnormal phenotype.
 One confounding factor may be the actual diagnostic category and methods of the spectrum disorders as symptoms between severe disorders may be similar.
 One study investigated the comorbid symptoms between groups of ID and ASD, and found no significant difference between the symptoms of ID children, ASD children with ID and ASD children without ID.
 Future research may help establish a more stringent genetic basis for the diagnoses of these disorders.